marmelab/react-admin/docs/Features.md

 | Translations          | `{ en: 'Hello', fr: 'Bonjour' }`                             | [`<TranslatableInputs>`](./TranslatableInputs.md)                                                                                                                                                    |
 | Related records       | `[{ id: 42, title: 'Hello' }, { id: 43, title: 'World' }]`   | [`<ReferenceManyInput>`](./ReferenceManyInput.md), [`<ReferenceManyToManyInput>`](./ReferenceManyToManyInput.md), [`<ReferenceOneInput>`](./ReferenceOneInput.md)                                    |

+### Dependent Inputs

-You can build **dependent inputs**, using the [react-hook-form's `useWatch` hook](https://react-hook-form.com/api/usewatch).
+You can build dependent inputs, using the [react-hook-form's `useWatch` hook](https://react-hook-form.com/api/usewatch).
 For instance, here is a `CityInput` that displays the cities of the selected country:

 ```jsx
 import * as React from 'react';